IntelCompH2020/nlp_pipeline_hpc/spark/README.md

 Collection of parquet files.
 The user must specify the columns to be proccessed by command argument.

 ## Output Data
 Collection of parquet files.
-The user must specify an output directory that does not exist.
+The user must specify an output directory that will be created to store the generated files.

-## Supported Languages
-- English
-- Spanish
-- Greek

-The final version will also support German and French.